skip to content

 • Nina Hagen (1989) [close]

-Nina HagenCalled "the Mother of Punk," semi-operatic princess Nina Hagen has conducted a career quite unlike any other, resembling none except - and this is a stretch - a Teutonic Grace Jones.
+Nina HagenCalled "the Mother of Punk," semi-operatic princess Nina Hagen has conducted a career quite unlike any other, resembling none except - and this is a stretch - a Teutonic Grace Jones (or maybe a kooky Kate Bush).
 Hagen's dignified, heavily-synthesized, rock rendition of Schubert's "Ave Maria" (sung in the original German) is fairly typical of her artistic approach, engendering - as Ira Robbins puts it - "a total lack of self-consciousness in both delivery and subject matter."
-The song was released only in Europe as a track from her eponymous 1989 album and as a b-side on the CD single of "Michail, Michail (Gorbachev Rap)."
+The recording is also, I cannot deny, something of an excuse to show off Hagen's impressive pipes, and it sits rather uncomfortably against her more edgy repertoire.
+Regardless, the song was released in Europe as a track from her eponymous 1989 album, in her native Germany as a b-side on the CD single of "Michail, Michail (Gorbachev Rap)," and next door in Austria as a 7-inch single b/w "Hold Me."

 • Neal Schon (2017)